bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/reflections-2017.md

 Airline travel gets a bad reputation these days.
 The mystery is gone.
-The romance of being packed like sardines in an aluminum tube and shooting through the air has been exposed for exactly what it is - just another way to get from point A to B.
+The romance of being packed like sardines in an aluminum tube and shooting through the air has been exposed for exactly what it is - just another way to get from point A to point B.

 Flying is a chore; airlines are the worst;
 and the seats in economy are a crime against humanity (or at least my knees).